Festify/cordova-spotify/README.md

 Note: Make sure your installation path doesn't contain any spaces.

-## OAuth Code Grant Flow
+## Token Exchange Service

-The Spotify SDK needs some server code because you don't want to login your users repeatedly every hour: [Documentation](https://developer.spotify.com/technologies/spotify-ios-sdk/token-swap-refresh/)
+The Spotify SDK needs some server code for the OAuth authentication because this plugin uses the authorization code flow only.
+This is because you probably don't want your users to have to login repeatedly every hour.
+Take a look at the Spotify [documentation](https://developer.spotify.com/web-api/authorization-guide/#authorization-code-flow) for more information.

-To implement the endpoints for `tokenSwapURL` and `tokenRefreshURL` we built a [Serverless](https://serverless.com) service that you can deploy to AWS Lambda.
+To easily implement the endpoints for the token swap and token refresh service, we built a [Serverless](https://serverless.com) service for [AWS Lambda](https://aws.amazon.com/lambda/).
 Make sure you [install the Serverless Framework properly](https://serverless.com/framework/docs/providers/aws/guide/installation/)!

 For the execution of the functions to work you need to set some environmental configuration in the file `oauth-token-api/.env`